RenanMMaciel/RenanMMaciel/README.md

 - PostgreSQL
 - Cypress
 - RSpec
-- Git
-- Docker
-- Ansible
 - GitHub
 - GitLab
 - Azure DevOps

-I'm capable of developing smart solutions and solving the provided problems by producing high-quality code and utilizing the most used standards in the market.
+I'm capable of developing smart solutions and solving the provided problems utilizing the most used technologies and best practices in the market.

 I love challenges and I want to grow professionally every single day.